-Clayton Alderfer's (1969) Existence/Relatedness/Growth (ERG) Theory of Needs postulates that there are three groups of needs:
+Clayton Alderfer's (1969) Existence/Relatedness/Growth (ERG) Theory of Needs postulates that there are three major groups of needs:

 - Existence - This group of needs is concerned with providing the basic requirements for material existence, such as physiological and safety needs.
-This need is satisfied by money earned in a job so that one may buy food, shelter, clothing, etc.
+This need is satisfied by money earned from a job so that one may buy food, shelter, clothing, etc.

 - Relationships - This group of needs centers upon the desire to establish and maintain interpersonal relationships.
-Since people normally spend approximately half of their waking hours on the job, this need is normally satisfied to some degree by their coworkers.
+Since people normally spend approximately half of their waking hours on the job, this need is normally satisfied to some degree by peers, coworkers, and leaders.

 - Growth - These needs are partly met by learning opportunities, such as personal development, training, and new experiences.
 A person's job, career, or profession provides significant satisfaction of growth needs.

-Notice that Alderfer's ERG theory is built upon Maslow's, however it does differ.
-First he collapses it from five needs to three.
+Notice that Alderfer's ERG theory is built upon Maslow's theory, however it does differ.
+First, he collapses it from five needs to three.
 And unlike Maslow, he does not see these needs as being a hierarchy, but rather a continuum:

 While there has not been a lot of research on Alderfer's theory, most contemporary theories and related studies tend to give it stronger support than Maslow's theory.

 Vroom's Expectancy Theory (1964) states that an individual will act in a certain way based on the expectation (belief) that the act will be followed by a given outcome and on the attractiveness of that outcome to the individual.
 Several people, to include Porter and Lawler (1968), have modified this motivational model.
-Vroom's Expectancy Theory is written as a formula:
+Vroom's Expectancy Theory is often written as a formula:

 Valence x Expectancy x Instrumentality = Motivation

 - Valence (Reward) = the amount of desire for a goal (What is the reward?)

-- Expectancy (Performance) = the strength of belief that work related effort will result in the completion of the task (How hard will I have to work to reach the goal?)
+- Expectancy (Performance) = the strength of belief that a work related effort will result in the completion of the task (How hard will I have to work to reach the goal?)